ElvenTools/elven-tools-website/src/docs/sft-sc-endpoints.md

 - `getTokenDisplayName` - returns the SFT token display name.
 Here you need to provide the nonce of the SFT token because there can be more than one.
 Each can have different supply and attributes
 - `getPrice` - returns current price per one token, you also need to provide the nonce of the SFT token
 - `getMaxAmountPerAddress` - returns the max amount of tokens to buy by one address.
 You also need to provide the nonce of the SFT token
+- `isPaused` - returns the information about whether the token with a particular nonce can be bought or the selling is paused
+- `getAmountPerAddressTotal` - returns the amount of already bought tokens with a particular nonce by a specific address

 ### How to interact with endpoints